doing-science-to-stuff/ndt/aws/README.md

 eliminating the need to refetch the source code and compile it.

 # Troubleshooting

+As with any complex process, things may go wrong along the way.
+This section provides a list of potential problems that may occur and suggestions on how to fix them.

 * **Symptom:**
     Running `python get-pip.py` produces the error message: